 Sub Principle Evidence Base to Demonstrate Compliance Self- Assessment Score (out of 5) Actions to Strengthen Compliance Behaving with integrity There are established Member and Officer Codes of Conduct which are detailed in the Council's Constitution.
 Members and Officers sign-up to the Codes when appointed.
 Standards and behavior expected are part of the induction processes.
 Standards and behavior are part of the PDR process for Officers and are included in the job competency framework.
 There is an established process for Members to declare any interests at Committee meetings and these are recorded in official Minutes.
 There is an established procedure governing conduct at Committee meetings, including the use of social media.
 The Council has an established Standards Committee with independent persons appointed.
 There are anti-fraud and corruption policies in place which are regularly reviewed and audited.
 There are registers of interests for Members and Officers which are maintained and regularly reviewed.
 The Codes of Conduct refer Officers and Members to declare any interests.
 There is a procedure for declaring gifts and hospitality and these declarations are registered with and held centrally by the Monitoring Officer.
 The Council has an established Whistleblowing Policy which protects individuals and is communicated to all stakeholders, including contractors.
 An established Complaints Procedure which includes provision for raising issues regarding standards and the behavior of Officers.
-This Procedure makes provision to identify improvements and changes to procedures if required; these are reported to the Council.
-Revised down to 4 Following an Internal Audit review, proposed revisions to the Conflicts of Interest Policy are being progressed.
-It is expected that this will be completed for approval by the Council in January 2018.
-Rating revised down pending review.
+4 Revised up to 5 Following an Internal Audit review, proposed revisions to the Conflicts of Interest Policy were approved by the Full Council on 26 th February 2018.

 Demonstrating a strong commitment to ethical values The Council's Ethical Framework is set out in its Constitution.
 Specific references are detailed below.
 The Code of Conduct for both Members and Officers sets out the standards of conduct that Members are required to adhere to.
 The Protocol for Member and Officer relations defines respective roles and stresses the principles of mutual courtesy and respect.
 The Planning Code of Good Practice is designed to assist and protect Members involved in the planning process.
 The ICT Protocol is designed to assist and protect Members when using computer equipment and social media.
 The Licensing Protocol sets out procedures so that Members act in a fair and proper manner and are seen to do so.
 The Code of Conduct for Representation on Outside Bodies provides support and guidance to Members when representing the Council on funded bodies and partnerships.
 Ethical values are an element of the Council's Procurement framework and feature in the tendering/contract process.
-5 Respecting the rule of law The role of the Monitoring Officer and associated Protocol is designed to ensure that the Council operates within the law.
+5 Revised down to 4 An Ethics Statement was approved by Full Council on 17 th May 2018.
+The statement will be promoted to officers to ensure the expected standards of behavior are communicated, implemented and maintained throughout the Council.
+Respecting the rule of law The role of the Monitoring Officer and associated Protocol is designed to ensure that the Council operates within the law.
 The Council complies with the national Statement on the "Role of the Chief Financial Officer" to ensure that the Council uses and accounts for its resources in accordance with legislation.
 All Council Committees operate under a Terms of Reference.
 An established Scheme of Delegation from Full Council to Committees and to Senior Officers is in place.
 All Committees are supported by Committee Clerks.
 The Monitoring Officer attends all meetings of Full Council.
 New policies and operational developments/changes are only considered at Committee following consultation and analysis by the Chief Finance Officer, Head of Legal and Democratic Services and Head of HR.
 5